mdbootstrap/TW-Elements/README.md

 Ps.update(container);
 ```

-If you want to destory the scrollbar, use `destroy`.
+If you want to destroy the scrollbar, use `destroy`.

 ```javascript
 Ps.destroy(container);